-A: No. Beware of people offering cheap servicing as you do get what you pay for.
+A: No. Beware of people offering cheap servicing as you do get what you pay for and these people often have little or no formal qualifications.
 As a qualified engineer I go far beyond the standard servicing (aimed just at technicians) mentioned in the service manual carrying out a very thorough service.
+Proper calibration is not just a case of adjusting a couple of potentiometers with a frequency counter.
+All adjustments are carried out under oscilloscope, checking through many test points on the main PCB and comparing waveforms.
 As such this does take longer as every component is checked, even solder joints reflowed on the main PCB (where it has been known for some of these to wear over time causing issues) Also dont forget that the standard service includes replacement pitch, felts, audio and ground leads so altogether fantastic value for money.

 Q: Are you able to service & repair other DJ equipment?

 A: Yes, although this may take longer when parts have to be ordered in.
 Use the contact form to get in touch with details and any faults with the equipment.